 Are you a writer?
 A poet?
 A troubadour?
 A book lover, a culture lover, a music lover?
-Then leave your mind and your calendar open, because the Faulkner Society’s annual festival, Words & Music, a Literary Feast in New Orleans runs December 6-10.
-We can’t think of a better site for the festival (dedicated in part to William Faulkner) than New Orleans, the current and former home of some of the most prodigious writers and musicians of the modern age.
+Then leave your mind and your calendar open, because the annual festival, Words & Music: A Literary Feast in New Orleans runs Nov.
+15-18.
+We can’t think of a better site for the festival than New Orleans, the current and former home of some of the most prodigious writers and musicians of the modern age.
 Words and Music brings hundreds of authors, poets, writers, commentators, musicians, and word lovers to New Orleans to indulge in a feast of words, wisdom, and of course, delectable local food and drink.

 Words and Music at a Glance